 Any student in good academic standing may voluntarily withdraw from the College.
 Trinity students on exchange or academic leave of absence do not withdraw from the College.
-A student voluntarily withdrawing must have a confidential exit interview with the Director of the First Year Program (First Year students) Dean of Students (Sophomores, Juniors and Seniors), or the Director of IDP (IDP students) and complete and sign a Notice of Voluntary Withdrawal form that will be filed with the registrar.
+A student voluntarily withdrawing must have a confidential exit interview with the Coordinator of the First Year Academic Experience (First Year students) Dean of Students (Sophomores, Juniors and Seniors), or the Director of IDP (IDP students) and complete and sign a Notice of Voluntary Withdrawal form that will be filed with the registrar.
 Notice of voluntary withdrawal is recorded permanently on the student’s transcript.
 To start the withdrawal process, print a copy of the Voluntary Withdrawal Form (also available on the Registrar's Office Forms page) and schedule an appointment with the appropriate office.

 Students who withdraw voluntarily mid-semester may not participate in the academic and co-curricular activities of the College until their next semester of enrollment has begun.
 Students will also lose meal plan privileges and are expected to vacate campus housing for the remainder of the semester.

 Students who voluntarily withdraw from the College during the term will have W grades entered on the transcript and will be placed on academic probation, but may request through the Dean of Students Office/Dirctor if IDP a waiver from the AAC/IDPC of probation when extenuating circumstances required the voluntary withdrawal.